akeneo/pim-community-dev/TESTING.md

 > I'm afraid to write less end to end tests that before.
 Are you sure it's a good idea?

 For sure, end to end tests are a really safe cocoon.
 They strictly ensure what we have coded works as expected.
 But you should also remember that they become a burden when they are too numerous.
 As long as you have many unit and acceptance tests, as well as the necessary integration tests, you're safe.
 That means all your use cases are covered, and you're able to communicate with the outside world.
 A few system tests will only ensure that you have correctly glued all the pieces together.
 They do nothing more.
+In any case, if you have some doubt, ask the piece of advice of a teammate.

-> What is service that performs I/O calls?
+> What is a service that performs I/O calls?

 Any service that uses an external system (relatively to your code).
 Can be considered as external systems: the file system, the system time, any system called via the network, a database or a search engine for instance.
 That means a Doctrine repository, which communicate with the database, is a service performing I/O calls.